habitat-sh/habitat/www/source/docs/concepts-communication.html.md

 An example is leader election; it's handled here by having a consistent (and simple) algorithm for selecting a leader deterministically for the group.
 We rely on the eventual consistency of every supervisors census entry to elect a new leader in a reasonable amount of time.

-## Sidecar
+## Supervisor HTTP API

-The Habitat sidecar is an http service that exposes cluster metadata, statistics, and general diagnostic information useful for monitoring and support in the form of a JSON document.
-The sidecar also keeps the latest result from any `health_check` hooks that are run as part of a service group.
+The Habitat supervisor provides a HTTP API to expose cluster metadata, statistics, and general diagnostic information useful for monitoring and support in the form of a JSON document.
+The API also keeps the latest result from any `health_check` hooks that are run as part of a service group.

 <hr>
 <ul class="main-content--link-nav">